lezilberman/students-raiting/readme.txt

        Something like this: "8090": gradestore3;

-    4. For debug in application mode please update --partitions field in the create_students_topic.bat located in the resources directory
+    4. For debug in application mode please update --partitions field in the create_students_topic.bat/sh located in the resources directory
-       ${PROJECT_DIR}/student-grade-service/src/main/resources.
+       ${PROJECT_DIR}/students-web-service/src/main/resources.

 6. Testing guidelines
 =====================
+1) Download project from GitHub, import it into IDE and compile.
-1) Open console in the project root directory ${PROJECT_DIR}.
+2) Open the console (e.g. Git Bash) in the project root directory ${PROJECT_DIR}.
-2) Run command 'docker-composer up'.
+3) Run Docker.
+Run command 'docker-composer up'.
-3) When testing an application, you need to take into account 2 points:
+4) When testing an application, you need to take into account 2 points:
     1. The generator runs for a limited time (600 seconds by default).
     2. The range of Id generation can be so large (1,000,000 e.g.), that at any given time, most of the Id values do not yet exist.